Kokeshi: Art and Nature

 Hanakotoba — History and Meaning

 Original Kokeshi were not made for mass production.
-They were made by an artist who had to express their impressions of life, values, and for a particular purpose of collecting by the collector.
+They were made by an artist who had to express their impressions of life, and values, and for a particular purpose of collecting by a collector.
 Kokeshi artists rely on translation in bridging the world of pictorial language that goes beyond simple words and gestures.
-One form of language, in particular, known as Hanakotoba (the Japanese language of flowers), communicates by expressing emotions and intentions through individual species and divisional groupings (trees, flowers, mosses, ferns, fruit, and grains) within the natural environment.
+One form of language, in particular, known as Hanakotoba (the Japanese language of flowers), communicates by expressing emotions and intentions through individual species and divisional groupings (trees, flowers, mosses, ferns, fruit, and grains), within the natural environment.
 Every color and motif communicates its meaning and feeling, which can sometimes be more impactful than words alone.
 The special significance behind each flower lies in the symbolism and code names given to each blossom.
 While Hanakotoba is not the only language to attach a meaning to flowers, it is by far one of the oldest types of communication.

 Gardens of Hope